bveldhuyzen/rounding-module/README.md

 # rounding-module
-Interactive rounding module - rounds numbers from file to specified significance
+Interactive rounding module - rounds numbers from file to any specified decimal(s).